anders-wartoft/LogGenerator/README.md

 Variable substitution will be present for template, regex and header processing.
 If a file is loaded as "file" or template "none" then the (processor intensive) substitutions will not be loaded.

 #### Remove transaction messages
-If the statistics module was used when generating messages and you want to remove them, use the Remove Guard filter on the receiver LogFilter.
+If the statistics module was used when generating messages, and you want to remove them, use the Remove Guard filter on the receiver LogFilter.

 Parameters: `-rg` or `--remove-guard`